d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 print('words:', vocab.to_tokens(indices))
 ```

-## Putting All Things Together
+## Putting it all Together

-Using the above classes and methods, we [**package everything into the following `build` method of the `TimeMachine` class**], which returns `corpus`, a list of token indices, and `vocab`, the vocabulary of *The Time Machine* corpus.
+Using the above classes and methods,
+we [**package everything into the following
+`build` method of the `TimeMachine` class**],
+which returns `corpus`, a list of token indices, and `vocab`,
+the vocabulary of *The Time Machine* corpus.
 The modifications we did here are:
-(i) we tokenize text into characters, not words, to simplify the training in later sections;
+(i) we tokenize text into characters, not words,
+to simplify the training in later sections;
-(ii) `corpus` is a single list, not a list of token lists, since each text line in *The Time Machine* dataset is not necessarily a sentence or paragraph.
+(ii) `corpus` is a single list, not a list of token lists,
+since each text line in *The Time Machine* dataset
+is not necessarily a sentence or paragraph.

 ```{.python .input  n=10}
 %%tab all